-Gazda & Tadayon are rated best motorcycle accident attorneys in Las Vegas, NV and surrounding areas.
+Gazda & Tadayon are top-rated motorcycle accident attorneys in Las Vegas, NV, and surrounding areas.
 Our law firm has helped numerous clients receive the compensation they deserve after experiencing a motorcycle accident.
 We have over 50 years of combined experience in personal injury cases and are one of Nevada’s most experienced traffic accident attorneys.
 Additionally, Attorney Lewis Gazda has been named as one of the Top 25 motor vehicle accident attorneys from a national organization composed of premier trial attorneys in a state or region and is invitation-only.

 Top-Rated Motorcycle Accident Law Firm

 Our peers and clients trust us to call the shots.
 See why we’re rate top Las Vegas personal injury lawyers, or read our client testimonials.

 - Rated 4.8 stars on Google Reviews

 - Ranked AV Pre-eminent by Martindale Hubbell, their highest designation

 Our Experienced Las Vegas Motorcycle Accident Lawyers Can Help

 As former insurance defense counsel attorneys, we have the insider knowledge on what it takes to win these types of cases.
 Therefore, we will use all possible resources at our disposal to get results, including our insider knowledge of insurance companies.
 Since we have formerly served as defense counsel for these insurers, we know how the “other side” thinks.
 This is a huge asset when handling a car accident case – we know exactly what questions to ask, and the right steps to take in order to get the compensation you deserve.